 - Ch.72.09 RCW – Describes statutory authority and responsibilities of the State Department of Corrections

 - RCW 72.09.300 – Mandates counties to establish an intergovernmental forum to coordinate city and county law and justice services

 - RCW 70.48 – Mandates standards for city and county jail operations

 - RCW 70.48.071 – Describes standards for operation and adoption by units of local government

-- RCW 70.48.130 - Emergency or necessary medical and health care for confined persons -- Reimbursement procedures -- Conditions -- Limitations
+- RCW 70.48.130 – Describes emergency or necessary medical and health care for confined persons, including reimbursement procedures, conditions, and limitations

 Interlocal Jail Agreements

 RCW 39.34.180 allows a municipality to contract with another municipality for jail services (e.g., a county and a city or among counties and cities) via interlocal jail agreements.
 Jail services can include the provision of prosecution, adjudication, indigent defense, sentencing, and incarceration services for misdemeanor and gross misdemeanor offenses.